 There are several options when it comes to scattering the ashes of your loved one.
 Specially designed scattering tubes are a great idea and make it easy to scatter the ashes in different locations while still containing the cremated ashes and keeping them safe and secure.
 Be sure to check with local parks and recreational areas if scattering ashes on public grounds as many have specific regulations with regards to scattering the ashes.

 All of our cremation urns can be personalized with an engraved plate that will adhere to the flat surface of the cremation urn for ashes.
-Additionally, we offer a complete selection of engraved easels.
-The easels can be engraved with several lines of text and displayed next to the cremation urn.
-Learn more about our engraved plates and easels.
+The plates are available in three different sizes and in a variety of color and font combinations.
+Each will hold several lines of text in memorandum of the deceased.

 For larger urns such as companion memorial urns or for urns such as the Large Purple Peony Cremation Urn that have a rounded surface and cannot accommodate an engraved plate on the surface of the urn, we recommend a large engraved plate or an engraved plate and easel combination.